shenhuiying2017/azure-docs.es-es/articles/hdinsight-sample-10gb-graysort.md

         }

         /**
-         * Dado un conjunto ordenado de puntos de corte, construir un trie que encontrará rápidamente
+         * Given a sorted set of cut points, build a trie that will find the correct
-         * la partición correcta.
+         * partition quickly.
          * @param splits the list of cut points
          * @param lower the lower bound of partitions 0..numPartitions-1
          * @param upper the upper bound of partitions 0..numPartitions-1